Bennet family: Guilty negligences

 Mrs Bennet looks for ways to let Jane and Bingley be alone together (Hugh Thomson, 1894).

-Mrs Bennet has not really raised the girls that she would like so much to see married, as good housekeepers.
+Although Mrs. Bennet would like to see the girls married, she does not raise them to be good housekeepers to a future husband.

 Thomas Gisborne theorized in An Enquiry Into the Duties of Men, published in 1794, and in An Enquiry into the Duties of the Female Sex, published in 1797, the idea of areas reserved for men and women.
 According to him, women are by nature destined to the domestic sphere, defined as the particular area where "their excellence deploys".
 Therefore, their role is to keep the house.
 Mrs Bennet openly mocks Charlotte Lucas when she is forced to go into the kitchen in order to supervise the tarts making, proudly saying that her "daughters are brought up differently"; also, she reacts with force when Mr Collins, on the day of his arrival, assumed that his cousins took part in the preparation of dinner.

 The Bennet daughters

 Jane and Elizabeth are the eldest and are appreciated by their father.
 Mary displays intellectual and musical pretensions.
-The two youngest daughters, Kitty (Catherine) and Lydia, are younger girls portrayed with characteristics considered to be immature.
+The two youngest daughters, Catherine (Kitty) and Lydia, are younger girls portrayed with characteristics considered to be immature.

 Jane Bennet

 In a letter to Cassandra dated May 1813, Jane Austen describes a picture she saw at a gallery which was a good likeness of "Mrs Bingley" – Jane Bennet.
 Deirdre Le Faye in Jane Austen: The World of Her Novels suggests that Portrait of Mrs. Q- is the picture that Austen described.

 Jane Bingley (née Bennet) is the eldest Bennet sister, being 22 years old at the beginning of the novel and 23 by the end.
-Like her immediate younger sister, Elizabeth, Jane is favoured by her father due to her steady, genteel disposition.
+Similarly to her immediate younger sister, Elizabeth, Jane is favoured by her father due to her steady, genteel disposition.
 Like each of her sisters, Jane had an allowance/pin money of £40 per annum before her marriage to Charles Bingley.
 She is considered the most beautiful young lady in the neighbourhood.

-Jane's character contrasts with Elizabeth's as sweeter, shyer, and equally sensible, but not as clever.
-Her most notable trait is a desire to see only the good in others.
+Jane's character contrasts with Elizabeth's as being sweeter, shyer, and equally sensible, but not as clever.
+Her most notable trait is her desire to see only the good in others.
 As Anna Quindlen wrote, Jane is "sugar to Elizabeth's lemonade".
 She is favoured by her mother solely because of her external beauty.
 If Jane has taken anything after her mother, it is a certain inflexibility of thought; she is unwilling to think ill of others (barring strong evidence), whereas her mother will think ill of anyone on little-to-no evidence at all.